XHiddenProjects/WebServerAI/README.md

 ***

 ## Functions
-These are some functions that you can use for the AI
+Functions that you can use to your script, some are **Required**, and makes this AI more efficient.

 ### Loading
 Using this line of code will load the WebServerAI data